privacy-scaling-explorations/sonobe-docs/src/usage/frontend-arkworks.md

 # Arkworks frontend

 Let's walk through different simple examples implementing the `FCircuit` trait.
-By the end of this section, you will hopefully be familiar with how to integrate an `arkworks` circuit into sonobe.
+By the end of this section, you will hopefully be familiar with how to integrate an `arkworks` circuit into Sonobe.

 You can find most of the following examples with the rest of code to run them at the [`examples`](https://github.com/privacy-scaling-explorations/sonobe/tree/main/examples) directory of the Sonobe repo.